Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 The Ronnie Coleman Workout Routines

-Let me start by saying that I know very few people who would be able and committed enough for a Ronnie Coleman workout routine.
+Let me start by saying that I know very few people who would be able and committed enough to do a Ronnie Coleman workout routine.

 Here’s what’s involved: